georgemihoc/ToastFramework/README.md

 # ToastFrameworkSwift

+A simple and configurable toast framework written in Swift.

 ## Installation

 ToastFrameworkSwift is an open-source framework available through [CocoaPods](https://cocoapods.org).
 For installation, add the required pod within your `Podfile` as shown below: